ustroetz/cost_model/README.md

 ### Overview

 The Timber Harvest Cost Model estimates total delivered costs (US dollar) from the stumpage to the mill gate for a timber stand.
-The two main components of the model is the harvest cost (US Dollar/cubic foot) and the hauling cost (US Dollar/minute) which are estiamted by the model.
+The two main components of the model is the harvest cost (US Dollar/cubic foot) and the hauling cost (US Dollar/minute) which are estimated by the model.
 Harvest cost (US Dollar/cubic foot) is multipled by the total volume (cubic foot) of the stand.
 Hauling cost (US Dollar/minute) is multiplied by the total hauling time (minutes)(landing to the mill gate) and by the total necessary hauling trips.
 Both together result in the total delivered cost (US Dollar).